-PMBOK 8 PMO Signals, Anti-Patterns, and PMP Relevance
+PMBOK 8 PMO Signals and Anti-Patterns for PMP 2026

 PMO signals and anti-patterns matter because PMO value usually appears indirectly.
-PMBOK 8 expects readers to see how PMO logic shows up inside governance, metrics, reporting, capability building, and resource coordination questions.
+PMBOK 8 expects PMP 2026 candidates to see how PMO logic shows up inside governance, metrics, reporting, capability building, and resource coordination questions.
 A healthy PMO improves these things.
 An unhealthy one creates friction without value.

 Why This Matters For PMP 2026